Naturalenemy07/WordleSolver/README.md

 wordle_solver uses [Selenium](https://www.selenium.dev/) and [ChromeDriver](https://chromedriver.chromium.org/downloads) for automated website interaction.
 Drivers also exist for other popular browsers, see [Selenium Browser Drivers](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) for the list.

 Currently, plans are to develop more interesting algorithms to solve wordle puzzles.
 Feel free to go ahead and use these as a baseline for your own wordle solvers.

+### Update (09Dec22)
+The Chrome edition has been updated and the current edition of Chromedriver doesn't work.
+Currently working on a fix.